 It is very essential to consider the psychological aspect of the condition when eczema is being treated in a child because the impacts can be more severe compared to adults.

 Precipitating Factors of Atopic Eczema

-The exact etiology of atopic dermatitis, the most common cause of atopic eczema in children, is unknown.
+The exact etiology of atopic dermatitis in all age groups is unknown.
 However, the condition is clearly related to an abnormal immunologic response to allergens and is usually precipitated by common allergens such as the house dust mite, grass pollens, and animal dander.
 A significant number of children with atopic eczema also have asthma or other immunological disorders.
 Food allergies are also more common in children with atopic dermatitis and eczema.

 Recent studies have pointed to the role of immunoglobulin E antibodies against the house dust mite.
 It was found that children with atopic dermatitis have increased immunoglobulin E antibodies against a myriad of antigens with those against the house dust mite being the most common type.
 Because of this finding, it was argued that the house dust mite must be the most common precipitating factor for atopic dermatitis.

 In addition to the role of immunoglobulin E antibodies in the pathophysiology of atopic dermatitis, the role of cell-mediated immunity has been shown to play a significant part in the presentation of the skin lesions characteristic of eczema.
 The number of T-helper type 2 cells, for instance, was found to be higher in the skin of children with atopic dermatitis, compared to those who do not have the condition.